OCSDB/ics4u-coding-challenge-zachtb/README.md

 The understanding of a pixel in the Julia Set and the Mandelbrot set can be applied to displays.
 A physical pixel in a display is mapped by a point in columns and rows.
 By looking at what is stored in a particular point in the set of pixels reveals the RGB information.

 ### Emerging Technology
+* Currently used to visualize the complex plane
+* [Generating more cat pictures](https://blogs.scientificamerican.com/observations/fractal-kitties-illustrate-the-endless-possibilities-for-julia-sets/) if the internet ever runs out (using the julia set to approximate an objects outline)
+* Digital signature scheme based on Mandelbrot and Julia fractal sets (Proposed but not yet actualized)

 ### Slides
 Link: https://docs.google.com/presentation/d/1TIOs75pAizXbu-f9Wf1tV-9NqN0lP0pTOCaB9En4vdI/edit#slide=id.g4c86c872bf_1_5